 How do I know my limits?

 The saints remind us that we should never practice penances beyond our ability to fulfill our duties in life.
+Many saints in fact regretted punishing their bodies in their youth with severe fasts (Saint John Vianney, Ignatius of Loyola, etc), leaving them with health problems later in life.
 Yet at the same time, they also remind us that the more the body is given, the more it demands (Those of us in developed countries especially; since we tend to pamper our bodies).
 As Saint Teresa of Avila said; "Our human nature often asks for more than what it needs, and sometimes the devil helps so as to cause fear about the practice of penance and fasting...My health has been much better

 perfection better than voluntary works of penance."
 As a final point, it is also important to remember that the point of fasting is not to destroy the body, but rather to subdue it by not satisfying its every whim, keeping it in continual restraint so as to free the spirit.
 Leaving the belly a only partially satiated is, for example, a penance of tremendous merit.
 As Saint Augustine and Saint Jerome say, it is a lesser act of the will to avoid food altogether, than to stop eating a food after it has been tasted.